jonnyhoeven/workshop/WORKSHOP.md

 ### Kubectl

 Kubectl is a command line tool for controlling Kubernetes clusters.
-It's used to deploy, inspect and manage cluster resources, and view logs.
+It's used to deploy, inspect and manage cluster.
+Container log resources can be found using: view logs.

 [Reference](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)